leylabmpi/Struo/README.md

 (`humann2_nuc_seqs` and `humann2_prot_seqs` in the `config.yaml` file).

 All genes (from genomes & user-provided) will be clustered altogether with `vsearch`.
-See the `config.yaml` for the default clustering parameters used.
+See the `vsearch_all:` setting in the `config.yaml` for the default clustering parameters used.
+You can use `vsearch_all: Skip` to skip the clustering and instead all of the sequences will just be combined without removing redundancies.

 # Utilities